gramener/gramex/gramex/apps/guide/config/README.md

 These "copy-paste" the contents of `another.yaml` from the same directory as this file, ignoring any duplicates.

 To import multiple files, path can be a list or a wildcard.
+For example:

 ```yaml
 import: